 How much water should a toddler drink?
 Your toddler needs various amounts of fluids depending on their activity level, diet, and age.
 In general, you can plan for one 8-ounce glass for each year of age.
 Children ages eight and up (including adolescents) should drink a maximum of 64 ounces of water per day.

 If your young children don’t like to drink water, there are still ways to encourage their water intake.
-By using DripDrop ORS, you can make water taste better AND ensure your child gets the right amount of fluids and electrolytes.
+By using DripDrop, you can make water taste better AND ensure your child gets the right amount of fluids and electrolytes.

-Medical-grade DripDrop ORS allows you to alleviate mild to moderate dehydration outside of a hospital setting, without the need for costly and painful IV therapy.
-Our patented formula is powerful enough to help patients suffering from dehydration caused by Ebola and cholera, but safe enough for everyday use.
-Plus, DripDrop ORS tastes amazing and comes in a variety of flavors you can enjoy hot or cold.
+Doctor-developed DripDrop allows you to alleviate mild to moderate dehydration outside of a hospital setting, without the need for costly and painful IV therapy.
+Our unique formula is powerful enough to help patients suffering from dehydration caused by Ebola and cholera, but safe enough for everyday use.
+Plus, DripDrop tastes amazing and comes in a variety of flavors you can enjoy.